LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

+Figure \ref{fig:gpu_lat} reports the end-to-end latency and decoding speedup across all configurations.
+Leveraging quantized lookup tables, LUT-LLM achieves a $3.29\times$ lower geometric-mean latency than the MI210 with INT8 quantization.
+On the A100, LUT-LLM delivers a $1.46\times$ speedup over the FP16 baseline and $1.21\times$ over the INT8 baseline.
+Notably, even compared to A100 with INT4 quantization, which reduces model storage by half relative to LUT-LLM, our approach still attains a $1.10\times$ decoding speedup.

+The limited speedup of INT4 on GPUs compared to INT8 can be attributed to two factors.
+First, vLLM employs the Marlin kernel for INT4 execution, which performs on-the-fly dequantization from INT4 to FP16 and subsequently utilizes FP16 tensor core instructions for multiply-accumulate operations.
+This dequantization overhead and reliance on higher-precision compute reduce the achievable throughput compared to native low-precision execution.
+Second, effective HBM bandwidth utilization on GPUs degrades for smaller models at lower precision.
+We observed that with a 1.7B model in INT4, the A100 attains only $0.6\times$ of the bandwidth utilization than with INT8.
+We acknowledge that this diminished scaling may not hold for larger models \cite{wang2025systematic}: when extrapolated to Qwen 3 32B, LUT-LLM achieves $1.2\times$ speedup over A100 with INT8, but only $0.8\times$ when deploying the INT4 model on A100.

 We then compare the energy efficiency, as shown in Figure \ref{fig:energy_eff}.
-While all GPUs benefit from INT8 quantization due to reduced off-chip memory traffic, LUT-LLM maintains a substantial advantage, achieving $4.1\times$ higher geomean energy efficiency than MI210.
-On the A100, the GPTQ Marlin kernel not only reduces off-chip memory access but enhances INT8 computation efficiency, narrowing the gap relative to LUT-LLM.
-Nevertheless, LUT-LLM remains $1.72\times$ more energy efficient in geomean.
-Moreover, the efficiency gap between LUT-LLM and GPUs widens as output length increases, underscoring the scalability of LUT-LLM for long output sequence.
+While all GPUs benefit from quantization due to reduced off-chip memory traffic and specialized low-bit tensor core, LUT-LLM maintains a substantial advantage, achieving $6.6\times$ higher geomean energy efficiency than MI210.
+For A100, LUT-LLM remains $3.05 \sim 5.94\times$ more energy efficient in geomean.
+Moreover, the efficiency gap between LUT-LLM and GPUs widens as output length increases, underscoring the scalability of LUT-LLM for long output sequences.